juntylpro1/secure-enterprise/bp_projects.md

 ## Organizing your configurations
 {: #best-practice-config}

 Consider organizing all of the related configurations into a single project.
-This way, you can manage the deployments from one location and help ensure they're managed, secure, and compliant.
+This way, you can manage the deployments from one location and help ensure they're secure and compliant.
 This might consist of one or more deployable architectures to create the necessary infrastructure, which then needs to be replicated to support multiple regions and environments such as development, test, and production.

 Use a naming convention for your configurations so that users can understand the function of each configuration.
 For example, in a deployment that uses a VPC base deployable architecture and a Kubernetes Cluster deployable architecture that relies on the VPC base, you might name your configurations as follows: